Face framed drawer slide jig

 thingiverse

-I couldn't find any drawer slide jigs that would work well with my face frame cabinets, so I created this one.
-My drawer slides are 1/2" wide and 1 3/4" tall.
-They happen to be 22" long but that shouldn't matter.
-There is a groove that holds the slide.
-Just insert it and clamp the jig to the face frame.
-The groove hood will hold the rail from tipping over if it is really long.
-Screw in the brackets (if using) and then the slide.
-It should be plumb and level (well, perpendicular to your cabinet face).
-Swap over to teh other side & repeat and you'll be well on your way!
-I'm overhauling my kitchen piece-by-piece and this month's project was to replace the noisy, bumpy, cheap-feeling drawer rollers with ball bearing soft-close drawer slides.
-After doing the first couple by trying to eyeball it and then with a level and tape measure, it was quite cumbersome and time intensive.
-The jig cut the time by more than half.
-Hope somebody else finds it helps them as well.
+I created this custom drawer slide jig since I couldn't find one that would work well with my face frame cabinets.
+My drawer slides are a half inch wide and 1 3/4 inches tall, measuring 22 inches in length but that's not important.
+There is a groove on the jig to hold the slide in place.
+Simply insert it and clamp the jig onto the face frame.
+The hood will keep the rail from tipping over if it's really long.
+Next, screw in the brackets (if you're using them) and then the slide itself.
+Make sure everything is plumb and level - or at least perpendicular to your cabinet face.
+Once that's done, swap sides and repeat the process and you'll be making quick work of your project!
+I'm completely overhauling my kitchen one piece at a time.
+This month's task was to replace those awful drawer rollers with ball-bearing soft-close slides.
+After doing the first couple using just eyeballing it, then switching to a level and tape measure, I realized that method was quite cumbersome and time-consuming.
+But with this jig, I cut my time in half.

 With this file you will be able to print Face framed drawer slide jig with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Face framed drawer slide jig.